Skip to main content

 Abstract

 Using relevant scientific evidence is crucial to effectively conserve species and ecosystems worldwide.
-Currently, evidence that is available only in non-English languages is severely underutilised.
-To understand most underutilised languages of evidence and factors that facilitate the use of non-English-language evidence, this study analyses the citation patterns of articles testing the effectiveness of conservation actions, published in English and 15 non-English languages.
-Our results showed that non-English-language articles received significantly fewer English citations than English-language articles.
-Hungarian, Polish, Korean, and Russian articles were particularly under-cited in English.
-Despite lower English citations, many non-English-language articles had high citations within their own languages, indicating their value within local conservation communities.
+Currently, evidence that is available only in non-English languages is severely underutilized.
+We examined many underutilized non-English languages in the conservation evidence literature and factors that facilitate the use of non-English-language evidence based on citation patterns of articles testing the effectiveness of conservation actions published in English and 15 non-English languages.
+Multivariate models incorporated explanatory variables, such as lexical distance from English, availability of an English abstract, study design complexity, conservation status of studied species, and language of citing articles.
+Non-English-language articles received significantly fewer English citations (i.e., citations in English-language articles) than English-language articles.
+Hungarian, Polish, Korean, and Russian articles were particularly undercited in English.
+Despite fewer English citations, many non-English-language articles had high citation rates in their own languages, indicating their value in local conservation communities.
 Non-English-language articles with English abstracts received more English citations.
-The content of the article, such as having a more robust study design or assessing threatened species, was not significantly associated with the number of English citations received.
-Our findings highlight the importance of increasing the visibility and recognition of non-English-language articles, especially those in currently underutilised languages, for a more comprehensive understanding of global conservation challenges.
-Providing a translated English abstract has a potential to increase the readership of an article by increasing the accessibility to those who can understand English.
+The content of the article, such as a more robust study design or assessment of threatened species, was not significantly associated with the number of English citations received.
+Our findings highlight the importance of increasing the visibility and recognition of non-English-language articles, especially those in currently underutilized languages, for a more comprehensive understanding of global conservation challenges.
+Providing a translated English abstract has the potential to increase readership of an article by increasing the accessibility to those who can understand English.

 DOI